Reworlders

 The Reworlders are a collective of Indigenous, people of colour, settler and LGBTIQA2S+ artists, scientists, thinkers and change-makers with a track record of collaboratively working at the intersections of art, the climate emergency leadership, speculative futures and disaster resilience.
 We are a group of bridge-builders and connectors with diverse and intersecting practices.
-Our growing body of critical work subverts conventional platforms for engagement in the climate emergency.
+Our growing body of critical work subverts conventional platforms for engagement in the climate emergency through a methodology of ‘deliberate structured improvisation’ and Joy Work.

 Claire G. Coleman (she/her)